 Apple Cake with Rum Sauce: Similar to a Sticky Toffee Pudding, this is an amazing cake: The top is a little browned and crunchy, the inside moist, dense, a bit chewy and a bit cake-like, all at the same time.
 The beautiful sauce envelops this somewhat homely concoction…some of soaks in the top as the rest pools around it on the plate.

 Black & White Biscotti: Half chocolate, half plain, drizzled with a bit of chocolate and vanilla…Biscotti are frugal by nature, but so delicious.
 They’re perfect for someone who wants just a bit of something sweet but doesn’t want to go overboard.
 The beauty of Biscotti?
-About three dozen can be made for the cost of one at a coffee shop.
+About three dozen can be made for the cost of one at a coffee shop, they make great gifts, and keep for a long time.

 Rich & Chewy Brownies: Deep, dark chocolate, with or without additional chocolate chunks, these are a bit homely, but make up what they lack in looks by their intensely chocolate taste.
 Not a refined brownie – if these brownies were a person, they’d be Melissa McCarthy in Identity Crisis.
 A bit loud, bordering on obnoxious, have a glass of milk on hand.
 These brownies earned me a proposal once.
 Disclaimer: Your results, of course, may vary.